Skip navigation

 • Pregnant teenagers (ages 14-18) need 1,300 mg of calcium a day

-• Vitamin D helps the calcium to build up the baby's bones and teeth.
+• Vitamin D helps the calcium to build your baby's bones and teeth.
 All women, pregnant or not, should be getting 600 IU (international units) of vitamin D per day.

 Keep in mind that taking too much of a supplement can be harmful.
 For example, very high levels of vitamin A can cause birth defects.
 Only take vitamins and mineral supplements that your health care provider recommends.